 Importantly, not only do biologics have higher prices, but they also are prescribed for longer durations to younger patients in order to manage chronic diseases.
 These higher and growing costs continue to put pressure on public drug plans.1

-In 2018, three of the top five drug classes that accounted for the highest proportion of public drug plan spending were biologics.2 One of these biologic drug classes, anti-TNF medicines, used to treat diseases such as rheumatoid arthritis and Crohn’s disease, accounted for the highest proportion of public drug plan spending for the seventh consecutive year.3
+In 2019, one of these biologic drug classes, anti-TNF medicines, used to treat diseases such as rheumatoid arthritis and Crohn’s disease, accounted for the highest proportion of public drug plan spending for the eighth consecutive year.3

 Biosimilar medicines present an opportunity to address these challenges.
 As patents for original-brand biologics expire, other companies are allowed to make biosimilar versions of the original-brand medicine that has already been authorized for sale by Health Canada.
 Health Canada defines a biosimilar as a biologic medicine that is highly similar to a biologic medicine that was already authorized for sale.
 There are no expected meaningful differences in efficacy and safety in the biosimilar compared to an original-brand biologic.4